ssilfies17/Readme-generator/README.md

 ## Description

 A helpful, automated `README.md` generator.
 For those exhausted with the arduous task of writing README after README, all you have to do is follow the prompts!
-Isn't markdown great?
+All repsonses should be written in proper Markdown context.
+Isn't Markdown great?